GoogleCloudPlatform/dataplex-business-user-interface/README.md

 #### Step 2: Modify the backend/configData.json if required
-if you want any changes in your backend/configData.json for the browse experience, you can do so or if you don't want the changes in that use the same file. for modificatio of the configData.json file run the command below.
+if you want any changes in your backend/configData.json for the browse experience, you can do so or if you don't want the changes in that use the same file. for modification of the configData.json file run the command below.
 ```shell
 vi backend/configData.json
 ```